floxy85/LITA_CLASS_PROJECT/README.md

+### DATA VISAULZATION

 .
-Power BI for Data Visualzation
+Power BI for Data Visualzation using it dashboard to visualized data.

 This is use to visualized the insights found in Excel and SQL.